rreece/rreece.github.io/moving-naturalism-forward-2012-minutes/day1.md

 Alex's skepticism about higher ontology and the manifest image can be seen as being analogous to Descartes' radical skepticism about information from his empirical senses.
-I'm assuming he's implying that a more thorough reflection (in the scientific realist sense) would recognize realism at higher levels, and perhaps some of it would seem to be teleological?
+I'm assuming he's implying that a more thorough reflection (in the scientific realist sense) would recognize realism at higher levels?
+Perhaps he's arguing that some of it may even be teleological??

 **Alex**